dfrnt-labs/terminusdb-docs-static/src/app/docs/access-control-with-javascript/page.md

 ##### accessControl.updateUserRole(userId, capabilityId, scope, role, \[orgName\]) ⇒ `Promise`

-\-- TerminusCMS API --
+\-- TerminusDB API --

-Update user's a role for a resource (organization/database), (this api works only in TerminusCMS)
+Update user's a role for a resource (organization/database), (this api works only in TerminusDB)

 **Returns**: `Promise` - A promise that returns the call response object, or an Error if rejected.